mlpack/examples/Kaggle/README.md

 ##### 1. DigitRecognizer

-For More Details related to the Model, check out the **DigitRecognizer** Directory.
+For more details related to the model, check out the **DigitRecognizer** Directory.

 After running the model for 50 epochs, the model obtained a validation set accuracy of **97.2143%**.